Skip to content

 Key Findings

-• The MV-Encoder and MV-Refiner provide complementary contributions; removing either degrades performance.
+• MV-Encoder and MV-Refiner provide complementary contributions.

 Highlights & Insights

-• Paradigm shift from post-hoc refinement to end-to-end prediction: the method no longer inherits the quality ceiling of pairwise matching.
+• Paradigm shift from "post-processing repair" to "end-to-end prediction": The model no longer relies on the quality upper bound of independent pairwise matching.

 Limitations & Future Work